ctu-mrs/ctu-mrs.github.io/docs/system/preparing_for_a_real-world_experiment.md

 ### Set up your own workspace

-You should clone your code into the `~/git` folder, create your own repository (usually called your_name_workspace) and symlink your code into your workspace.
+You should clone your code into the `~/git` folder, create your own ROS workspace (usually called your_name_workspace) and symlink your code into your workspace.
 Your workspace has to extend `/opt/ros/noetic`.
 Follow these instructions to set up a new workspace: